bhusarisuccess/ComplexUi/README.md

-<h1>MySimpleTweet Demo</h1>
+<h1>Twitter with Fragment</h1>

 <p>
-This is an Android demo application for displaying the tweets  using the Twitter  API.
+This is an Android demo application for displaying the tweets  using the Twitter  API with the fragment.
 </p>

 <p>